MntRushmore/storybook/README.md

-# WordChain Premium - The Ultimate Storytelling App ✨
+# Dear We - The Ultimate Storytelling App ✨

 A beautiful storytelling app where you can write stories with anyone, one word at a time - now with **premium features, themes, voice input, streaks, and easy story sharing**!